 Audio and Visual Effects

-Look for software that offers a range of audio and visual effects.
-The software should allow you to add text, transitions, music, and sound effects.
-Advanced software may offer features like color grading, motion graphics, and 3D effects.
+Pick software with lots of audio and visual effects.
+It should let you add text, transitions, music, and sound effects.
+More advanced software might include things like color grading, motion graphics, and 3D effects.

 User Interface and Ease of Use